ariannalangton/Data-Analytics-Portfolio/README.md

 The goal of this marketing campaign was to identify the most effective areas to target for increasing sales of boots, priced between $100-$150, to individuals aged 24-54.
 The campaign aimed to drive both immediate sales and long-term growth.
 The objective was to identify key drivers of sales, select high-potential zip codes, and choose optimal media platforms.
 This was achieved by analyzing factors such as population, income, and distance from the store.
 The ultimate aim was to optimize marketing efforts and resources, ensuring short-term success while laying the foundation for sustainable, long-term growth.

-**Technology** Excel, Tableau, PowerPoint, Statistical Analysis (Multi Regression Analysis, Correlation Coefficients, Scatter Plots, Box Plots, Standard Deviation)
+**Tools** Excel, Tableau, PowerPoint, Statistical Analysis (Multi Regression Analysis, Correlation Coefficients, Scatter Plots, Box Plots, Standard Deviation)

 **Results**